-I’m very picky when it comes to what I put on my face.
-This has a lot to do with my sensitive skin.
+I am very picky when it comes to what I put on my face as I have super sensitive skin.

-I’ve been using it for almost two years now and just love it.
-It nourishes my skin, improves my complexion and speeds up healing significantly.
+CBD became one of my skincare favorites about 4 years ago and I just love it!
+It nourishes my skin, improves my complexion and speeds up healing of irritated or damaged skin.

-If you’re curious about the amazing health benefits of CBD and explain how you can easily make your own homemade CBD salve, then this article is for you.
+If you’re curious about the amazing health benefits of CBD and want to know how to make your own homemade CBD salve, then this article is for you.

-Diet and lifestyle have a huge impact on our skin, but skincare products are also important.
+As you probably know, diet and lifestyle have a huge impact on our skin, as well as what skincare products we use.

-CBD, which stands for Cannabidiol is derived from the cannabis plant.
-It’s known for its many strong medicinal properties and you can use it orally as well as topically.
+CBD, which stands for Cannabidiol is derived from the hemp plant.
+It’s known for its strong medicinal properties and can be used orally as well as topically.

-Although cannabis is best known for other things, CBD is non-psychoactive, which means you won’t get high from it.
+Although hemp is a variety of cannabis, CBD is non-psychoactive, which means you won’t get high from it.
 The high comes from another part of the plant: the THC component.

-The powerful neuro-protectants in CBD have shown very positive results in different fields ranging from pain relief, anxiety reduction, a balanced sleep cycle, brain function improvement, cell regeneration to treatment and cure of different types of cancer.
+The powerful neuro-protectants in CBD have shown very positive results in different fields ranging from pain relief, anxiety reduction, an improved sleep cycle, brain function stimulation, cell regeneration, to treatment of different types of cancer.

 You can find more links to scientific articles about CBD’s medicinal properties in my recipe for CBD muscle rub.
-I use it to treat sore muscles and injuries.
+I use it to treat sore muscles and different types of injuries.

-Let’s look into what CBD can do for your skin.
+Let’s take a look at what CBD can do for your skin.

 CBD for skin:

-→ contains strong antioxidants that help protect your skin from harmful free radicals.
+→ contains powerful antioxidants, which help protect your skin from harmful free radicals.

 → stimulates cell regeneration.

-→ is rich in linoleum acid, oleic acids, omegas 3 and 6, which help keep the skin supple and improve skin elasticity.
+→ is rich in linoleic acid, oleic acids, omegas 3 and 6, which help improve skin elasticity.

 → speeds up the skin’s healing process.

-→ soothes and can cure skin conditions such as eczema, psoriasis, acne etc.
+→ soothes skin conditions such as eczema, psoriasis, acne etc.

-Nowadays CBD is part of my regular skincare routine.
-I especially love using it when my skin needs some extra care.
+Nowadays CBD is part of my regular skincare routine and I also take it orally.

 From all of my CBD cream experiments, this homemade CBD salve made with only 3 ingredients is by far my favorite.

-To make it I use organic virgin cold-pressed coconut oil, raw organic shea butter and pure CBD extract.
+I use organic virgin cold-pressed coconut oil, raw organic shea butter and pure CBD extract for it.

 It’s great as a facial serum, powerful, yet gentle enough to use on the sensitive skin around your eyes.

-I literally feel how my skin absorbs it and how it improves my complexion.
+I literally feel how my skin absorbs it and notice what it does for it.

 CBD is fat-soluble, which is why it needs to be mixed with fat for proper absorption.

-Coconut oil is particularly suitable for this, because it contains 92% saturated fat.
+Coconut oil is especially good for this, because it contains 92% saturated fat.

 What’s more, this type of saturated fat (medium chain fatty acids) is much easier and faster absorbed by our body than other types of fats.